jeffwillette/cascading_cache_2/README.md

 # TODO:

+- PG19
+  - token selection ablation (use scores vs no scores) (PG19)
+  - re-run qwen 32k result because pos encodings were set to max of 16k
+  - run vanilla 16, 32k strided

+- Passkey
+  - run 65K window?

 - LongBench
     - qwen
     - llama

 - MMLU
-    - qwen
-    - llama

-- token selection ablation (PG19)
-    - llama

-- latency
+    - 2048 (all, running)
-    - compare attention latency of (decode, batch prompt, flash prompt)

 - attention matrix plotting.
+  - plot new ones with eager fill to see if there is any difference.

 - longer context benchmarks

-- pay digitalocean bill
+  - LOFT?

 - add more baselines
 - note in new paper about beta 0.999
   - also note about the approximate score of flash attention?